The global enterprise resource planning (ERP) software market is forecast to grow to around $97 billion by 2024.

 As ecommerce businesses scale, they have different needs from smaller entrepreneurs and often require solutions like Brightpearl to streamline and automate the much greater levels of operational complexity.

-“One litmus test to check if you’ve reached that stage would be to analyze your reviews.
+“One litmus test to check if you’ve reached that stage would be to analyse your reviews.
 77% of all 1-star reviews are related to issues after the buy button, like delayed deliveries or items being shipped to the wrong place.
 If you're running out of stock or shipping to the wrong addresses on a regular basis, these mishaps are often down to ineffective manual workflows or human error in the operations side of the house and is a leading indicator that you need an intelligent automated operating system to take your business to the next stage of growth.” — Stuart Pick, VP of Global Alliances and Strategic Partnerships, Brightpearl

 Here are some additional signs you may be ready for an ERP: